Adriana Bankston is a scientist, advocate and mentor at the intersection of research, higher education, science policy

 Prior to this position, Adriana was a Policy & Advocacy Fellow at the Society for Neuroscience, where she provided staff support for special and on-going projects, including the society’s annual lobby event and the annual meeting.

 Adriana empowers early career researchers in science policy through a variety of leadership roles.
-She is the Chief Executive Officer & Managing Publisher of the Journal of Science Policy & Governance, an internationally recognized non-profit organization and peer-reviewed publication dedicated to empowering early and mid-career scientists, engineers, and policy professionals in international science policy debate.
+She is the Chief Executive Officer & Managing Publisher of the Journal of Science Policy & Governance, an internationally recognized non-profit organization and peer-reviewed publication dedicated to empowering early career scientists, engineers, and policy professionals in international science policy debate.
 She is also a Biomedical Workforce & Policy Research Investigator at the STEM Advocacy Institute, as well as a member of the Engaging Scientists and Engineers in Policy (ESEP) Coalition Steering Committee.
 She serves as Co-chair of the Neuropolicy Committee with the Society for Neuroscience DC Metro Area Chapter, and is Co-Chair of the Education Task Force with the Women in Government Relations professional society in Washington, DC.

 Adriana’s work has appeared in InsideHigherEd, Nature, Science Careers and the Union of Concerned Scientists Blog, in addition to blogs from several scientific societies.
 She has been invited to speak at a number of venues, including the U.S. National Academies of Sciences, Engineering and Medicine and the AAAS Catalyzing Advocacy in Science and Engineering (CASE) workshop.